 • Clinical therapeutics and biomarkers for atherosclerosis

-Special Panel Discussion: Atherosclerosis Research in Australia – Past, Present & Future.
-Not to be missed, this will be a lively, informative and robust discussion with
+Special Panel Discussion: Exploring artificial Intelligence and it’s role in cardiovascular research.
+Not to be missed, this will be a lively, informative and robust discussion.

-SCOLAR: The Stroke, Cardiovascular, Obesity, Lipids, and Atherosclerosis Research Training Program will be presented on Sunday afternoon.
+SCOLAR: The Stroke, Cardiovascular, Obesity, Lipids, and Atherosclerosis Research Training Program will be presented on Wednesday morning.

-SCOLAR Coordinators for 2024 are Dr. Arpeeta Sharma & Dr. Emma Solly
+SCOLAR Coordinators for 2025 are Dr. Arpeeta Sharma & Dr. Amy Baxter and is not to be missed.

 9:00 AM – 10:00 AM